nirnejak/react-presentation/README.md

 - `<CodeBlock />` - A component to show some code
 - `<Points />` - A slide component for bullet points
 - `<Profiles />` - A slide component for showing profiles of people
+- `<SingleImage />` - A slide component for showing single large image
 - `<MultiImage />` - A slide component for showing images
 - `<About />` - A slide component to tell about yourself
 - `<End />` - An outro slide component with social details